espruino/Espruino/README_Building.md

 ### for EMW3165

-Note: the emw3165 port is very preliminary and not really working as of this writing.
+Note: the emw3165 port is very preliminary and does not include Wifi support at this time.
+_The text below is what is planned in order to support Wifi, but it doesn't exist yet._

 The EMW3165 port uses WICED, which is an application framework provided by Broadcom for its wifi chips, such as the BCM43362 used in the EMW3165 module.
 The module consists of an